Local Information Assisted Attention-free Decoder for Audio Captioning: Experiments

 \subsection{Experimental Setup}

-The window size for local region $s$ was set as 80.
+The local region window size $s$ in Eq. \eqref{eq:local} was set as 80 based on empirical tests.
+In practice, this hyper-parameter needs to be chosen and tuned in terms of the data to be processed.
 Positional encoding and padding mask were used in the LocalAFT decoder.
 For the whole P-LocalAFT method, SpecAugment and mix-up strategies were introduced to improve generalization following \cite{xinhao2021_t6}.
 The cross-entropy loss with label smooth \cite{szegedy2016rethinking} was used with Adam optimizer \cite{kingma2014adam} to optimize the network.
 The batch size was set as 16, and the learning rate was set as 0.0001.
 The decoder used a teacher forcing strategy in training and beam search strategy with the beam size of 5 in evaluation.

-The proposed P-LocalAFT is compared with state-of-the-art methods \cite{xinhao2021_t6, narisetty2021_t6, chen2021_t6, xu2021_t6}, which all use PANNs encoder and standard attention decoders, i.e., P-Transformer \cite{xinhao2021_t6}, P-Conformer \cite{narisetty2021_t6}, P-Meshed Memory \cite{chen2021_t6}, and P-Temporal Attention \cite{xu2021_t6}.
-Noting that, our proposed method does not consider the influence of reinforcement learning, so the reinforcement learning processes in both P-Transformer and P-Temporal Attention are not involved.
-Moreover, the P-Transformer method is trained on the combined dataset of Clotho-v2 and AudioCaps.

-In addition, as a P-LocalAFT variant without the local region window, P-GlobalAFT is used in our ablation study to demonstrate the effectiveness of using local information for audio captioning.

-AAC methods are evaluated by machine translation metrics (i.e., BLEU$_n$, ROUGE$_l$ and METEOR) and captioning metrics (CIDE$_r$, SPICE and SPIDE$_r$).
+Following DCASE 2021 Challenge, all the methods are evaluated by machine translation metrics (i.e., BLEU$_n$, ROUGE$_l$ and METEOR) and captioning metrics (CIDE$_r$, SPICE and SPIDE$_r$).
 BLEU$_n$ \cite{papineni2002bleu} measures a modified n-gram precision.
 ROUGE$_l$ \cite{lin2004rouge} is a score based on the longest common sub-sequence.
 METEOR \cite{lavie2007meteor} is a harmonic mean of weighted unigram precision and recall.
-CIDE$_r$ \cite{vedantam2015cider} is a weighted cosine similarity of n-grams.
+CIDE$_r$ \cite{vedantam2015cider} is a weighted cosine similarity of n-grams, which reflects the grammar and fluency properties of captions ignored in METEOR and SPICE.
 SPICE \cite{anderson2016spice} is the F-score of semantic propositions extracted from caption and reference.
 SPIDE$_r$ \cite{liu2017improved} is the mean score between CIDE$_r$ and SPICE.